-Here are 5 common lowball offer mistakes for a house that buyers and their agents routinely make:
+Here are five common lowball offer mistakes routinely made by buyers and sometimes by agents.

 Submitting a Lowball Offer Without Calling the Listing Agent

 The listing agent can provide invaluable information that will help to write the offer in such a way that the seller is likely to accept it.
-If a buyer or an agent representing a buyer does not call the listing agent first, for all you know, that home might already be sold.
+If a buyer or an agent representing a buyer does not call the listing agent first, then the home might already be sold.
 It is crucial to find out how many offers the agent has received.

 Earnest money deposits typically vary anywhere from $1,000 to 3 percent of the sales price.
 If a buyer submits an offer far below list price and sends along an earnest money deposit of $100, it can make the buyer appear as though she may not have the resources to fulfill the offer.

 Making a Plea for Acceptance

 A buyer should not send a hardship letter to a seller, hoping to get the sale price reduced.
 The seller's list price will not be swayed by personal sentiments or a desire to own a home the buyer cannot afford.
 Banks are even less forgiving, especially if the home is listed as a short sale or a foreclosure.

-Telling a seller that a buyer doesn't qualify to pay list price sends a signal that the buyer should be writing offers on other homes that fit that buyer's price range and not this one.
-It makes the buyer appear unqualified and uninformed.
+Telling a seller that a buyer does not qualify to pay the list price sends a signal that the buyer should focus on other homes that fit his price range.
+Such actions make the buyer appear unqualified and uninformed.

 Fake Comparable Sales

-Unless the home is ridiculously overpriced, the listing agent has already pulled comparable sales to support the sales price before putting the home on the market.
+Unless the home is greatly overpriced, the listing agent has already pulled comparable sales to support the sales price before putting the home on the market.
 Sending the listing agent a list of sales from another area that is not comparable to the property insults that agent's intelligence and professionalism.

 It also shows that the buyer's agent does not know the neighborhood or its surrounding properties.
 Ideally, a buyer's agent wants to win the listing agent's cooperation, not alienate the listing agent.